 - A camera of your choice; this adds a different kind of entertainment while the kiddies play photographer.
 Maybe opt for a disposable for the younger ones or a neck strap to avoid any drops..!

-- A pen and paper or colouring book.
-Let them colour to their hearts content or set tasks like “draw 3 things you can see on the plane” to keep their mind occupied.
+- A colouring set so they can colour to their hearts content or bring a pad of paper and set tasks like “draw 3 things you can see on the plane” to keep their mind occupied.

 - Get the parents involved and play a few rounds of Top Trumps, Snap, 4 in the Middle or Old Maid.